 The difference between an ordinary and an extraordinary marathon is practice.
 Especially if it’s held at a greater elevation.
 Lay out a proper workout and marathon training plan days before the actual marathon and be consistent in your training.
-Note down your daily mileage & running distance & gradually start increasing your weekly mileage.
+Note down your daily mileage & running distance and gradually start increasing your weekly mileage.
 Remember you’re training at sea level, it’s going to get harder for the body to run the same distance at higher altitudes.
-Maintaining a running log will help you anticipate how your body will feel after covering certain kms at elevation.
+Maintaining a running log during your marathon training will help you anticipate how your body will feel after covering certain kms at elevation.

 HILLS ARE THE BEST TRAINING GROUND

 Do some fact-finding and research about the marathon course in advance.
-The course will mostly comprise of uphill and downhill path, so it will be beneficial if you could include a hill workout or run in your training program.
+The course will mostly comprise of uphill and downhill path, so it will be beneficial if you could include a hill workout or hill sprint training in your marathon training plan.
 Train in harsh conditions, because the body is going to run in harsh conditions with diminished oxygen levels.
 Practice running courses with sharper turns or uphill & downhill slopes where the body has to work harder to stay cool and maintain consistent breathing.
 The key is to mock the course and its conditions.
-If you don’t have access to hilly region, try stairs or any other ‘no-hill-training’ programs.
+If you don’t have access to a hilly region, try stairs or any other ‘no-hill-training’ programs.